pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 <!-- end -->

+> The purpose of life is to discover your gift.
+The work of life is to develop
+> it.
+The meaning of life is to give your gift away.”
+> <br/>-- <cite>David Viscott</cite>

 > • Stupidity: You think you know everything, without questioning.<br/>
 > • Intelligence: You question everything you think you know.
 > <br/>-- <cite>Richard Feynman</cite>